missionwired/als_lightbox/README.md

 [Live demo.](https://annelewisllc.s3.amazonaws.com/lightbox/src/index.html)

+## Minification

+You can minify your javascript with the following script from the `/js/` directory.
+(Note, you need UglifyJS installed.
+You can install globally with `npm install uglify-js -g`)

+`uglifyjs ./als_lightbox.js -o min/als_lightbox.min.js -c -m --source-map "root='../',url='als_lightbox.min.js.map'"`

 ## Implementation

 **Note that the below configurations are outdated and these settings are all set by each project's config JSON file**